 Tours and Activities at the Philippine Eagle Center

 The park succeeds in its goal of serving as an awareness-propagating mechanism for the eagle's cause.
 For about 20 years now, the Philippine Eagle Center has educated schoolchildren, tourists, and Philippine big shots on the need to preserve the haribon and its habitat.
 Today, about 100,000 visitors tour the center yearly.

-A free guided tour of the facilities can be arranged in advance (book early to make sure a guide is available; contact details are on the next page).
-Bigger groups can arrange for a lecture on the many programs being undertaken on the premises, including its captive breeding program and the field research being undertaken on the last eagles remaining in the wild.
+A free guided tour of the facilities can be arranged in advance (book early to make sure a guide is available).
+Bigger groups can arrange for a lecture on the park's programs, including its captive breeding program and its ongoing field research on the last eagles remaining in the wild.

 A scheduled "Keeper Talk" is also on offer, where a caretaker will give a short lecture about the eagle, the center, and their work.
 A falconry demonstration can also be arranged, for guests who want to see smaller raptors in action.

 The Philippine Eagle Center is located to the far southwest of Davao's main city center, where the land slopes gently upward in anticipation of Mount Talomo and Mount Apo further in the distance.
 (Location on Google Maps)

 Getting here takes some doing: if you can't score a rented car or van, take public transportation.
 You can either take a van from the terminal in Bangkerohan (location on Google Maps) to take you up to the town of Calinan, where you can transfer to a tricycle that will take you to the "Water District"; the Philippine Eagle Center is a short walk from this point on.
 The whole trip will take you between 40 minutes to 1 hour to complete.

 - Road Trip: Read about Transportation in the Philippines.